ncpol3sdpa/ncpol3sdpa/SUIVI.md

     + Fix miscellaneous small type errors in the code
     + Remove as many # type: ignore annotations as possible
     + Write typing stubs for dependencies in src/typing_stubs.
 I first auto generated a template with mypy's stubgen script.
 Then eddied the types of functions we use in the code.
 The typing stubs themselves should not be typechecked
+- (Alain) added functions in maxcut_example for testing efficiency of the relaxation (naive solving + bipartite graphs case)